mhinz/vim-startify/README.md

    should be available in the start screen.

    You can either navigate to a certain menu entry or you just key in whatever is written between the square brackets on that line.
+(You can even double-click anywhere on the line now.)

 _2)_ It eases handling of loading and saving sessions by only working with a certain directory.
 Two commands are used for convenience: